Tabueeee/puppeteer-request-spy/README.md

 ## Advanced Usage

-As long as you follow the interfaces provided in the [github repository](https://github.com/Tabueeee/puppeteer-request-spy/tree/master/src/interface) you can create your own Spies, Fakers or Modifiers.
+As long as you follow the interfaces provided in the [github repository](https://github.com/Tabueeee/puppeteer-request-spy/tree/master/src/interface) you can create your own Spies, Fakers, Modifiers or Blocker.

 ````js